 Example: Lee's gang gets into a fight with another gang.
 Later that night, Lee decides to shoot up the house where two of the rival gang members live.
 So he drives by and sprays the house with from an assault rifle and the mother of the two gang members, who is inside at the time, is killed.
 Because Lee did not intend to kill the mother, but rather acted with an extreme indifference to the lives of anyone who might be inside the house, a jury could find Lee guilty of first degree murder.5

 Generally, malice is implied only when a homicide is committed by use of a deadly weapon or instrument in a manner likely to result in death.

 Fists and feet are not usually classified as deadly weapons since they are not likely to produce death under ordinary circumstances.

-Thus where death results from an attack made with hands and feet only on a healthy adult, the law will not usually find malice, because ordinarily death would not result a beating.
+Thus where death results from an attack made with hands and feet only on a healthy adult, the law will not usually find malice, because ordinarily, death would not result from a beating.

 However, where the victim is particularly vulnerable – for an instance a young infant or an enfeebled older person – bare hands can be considered a deadly weapon.